andrew/ultimate-awesome/README.md

 - [allinchatgpt](https://github.com/xiaoqdu/allinchatgpt) - All in chatgpt,一站式chatgpt资料站，更多的关注ChatGPT+各行业应用。喜欢的，麻烦动动小手点个关注，让我们一起拥抱未来.
 - [awesome-lists-machine-learning](https://github.com/abonte/awesome-lists-machine-learning) - A curated list of awesome lists on Machine Learning.
 - [awesome-captioning-evaluation](https://github.com/aimagelab/awesome-captioning-evaluation) - [IJCAI 2025] Image Captioning Evaluation in the Age of Multimodal LLMs: Challenges and Future Perspectives.
-- [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [awesome-protein-analysis-on-aws](https://github.com/aws-samples/awesome-protein-analysis-on-aws) - A curated list of resources for protein analysis on AWS.
-- [awesome-modern-data-stack](https://github.com/bricefotzo/awesome-modern-data-stack) - A curated list of awesome tools, frameworks, and resources for the Modern Data Stack (MDS).
 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.
 - [awesome-roblox-ts](https://github.com/coyenn/awesome-roblox-ts) - A list of all packages for roblox-ts.
 - [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
 Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
 With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
 This tiny archive attempts to collect key z-machine documents.